SD-RAN project is based on the µONOS architecture, which is centered on micro-services and use of gRPC APIs for

 onos-configand gNMI, rather than via NETCONF

-R-NIB Service - backed by
+R-NIB Service - implemented by the

 Storage Facilities - backed by